 The College of Letters and Science Honors Program also maintains a substantial contribution to the Letters and Science Policy Book.
 All policies contained within this document have been voted on by the Faculty Honors Committee and the Honors Program advisors use this policy book as our main source of information for policy interpretation and implementation.

 Beyond offering information in these pages, we want also to invite you to get in touch with our staff if you have questions regarding policy, concerns about a student or ideas for curriculum development.
-Further, as members of the CIC Honors Council, the National Collegiate Honors Council and the Wisconsin Collegiate Honors Conference, we have an opportunity to gather information and exchange best practices with colleagues across the U.S. We look forward to sharing your contributions with members of those organizations as well as passing along to you what we learn from them.
+Further, as members of the CIC Honors Council and the Wisconsin Collegiate Honors Conference, we have an opportunity to gather information and exchange best practices with colleagues across the U.S. We look forward to sharing your contributions with members of those organizations as well as passing along to you what we learn from them.